 It was a shaky road at first.
 But slowly we started building a friendship.
 We talked everyday or so, casually, sometimes about lingering issues we still needed to get off our chest, but mostly about whatever came to mind.
 It felt like a return to our October but without the romantic feelings.

 Then one night when we were all together, my mother called me and asked to let her speak to either he or my best friend who was also with me.
 My heart immediately constricted though I tried to maintain normal conversation.
 The two of them walked ahead of our group.
 Pretty soon they returned my phone without any comment to me.
 I started to relax a bit until they suggested we go sit in a nearby McDonald’s.
 My body tensed; we had just eaten.
 Why did we need to go there?
 We sat down and my phone rang again.
-My mama called to tell me that my grandmother, my hero, and friend was in a hospital bed dying and I had to get to Atlanta right away.
+My mama called to tell me that my grandmother, my hero, and friend was in a hospital bed dying and I had to get home right away.
 That night, my friends rallied around me and I will always love them for how well they took care of me.
 This man I had known, who, months before, I could not even stand the thought of ever touching me, held my hand all night.
-Looked over me with watchful eyes, went with me to the airport in the wee hours of the morning, held me, hugged me, told me everything would be ok.
+Looked over me with watchful eyes, went with me to the airport in the wee hours of the morning, held me, hugged me, told me everything would be okay.
 And I believed him.

-At home in Atlanta things were bad, worse than I originally thought.
+At home things were bad, worse than I originally thought.
 The day came when we had to decide as a family if we were to take my grandma off the ventilators that kept her breathing.
 I fled from the building, phone in hand and before I knew it he was on the other line and I was sobbing, trying frantically to get my story out.
 Somehow, by the end of that twenty minute conversation he had me not only smiling but laughing out loud.
 I will always love and appreciate him for that.
 When I returned to D.C., we stayed up that night talking like we used to and for once I felt at peace about things.
-Later on that month, this was late September, we had another talk where we got EVERYTHING in the open.
+Later on that month, we had another talk where we got EVERYTHING in the open.
 And I felt so light.
 We were finally friends and at peace with each other.
 And seeking peace for ourselves and our issues.

 That lasted about three hours.

 Long story short, I found out that he and my best friend, one I trusted with my any and everything, had feelings for each other.
 That didn’t hurt.
-What hurt is that they planned on acting on these feelings without even asking me if I could deal with it and had been sleeping in the same bed together for months.
+What hurt is that they planned on acting on these feelings without even asking me if I could deal with it and had been sleeping together for months.
 And so came the loss, the acute sensation of dying again.